- Apply nowThe program starts once a year

 Experience it for yourself!

 Want to discover whether Chemistry at HAN is the right choice for you?
-Experience it for yourself at the Online Open Day on 14 November.
+Experience it for yourself at an Open Day.
 Our students and staff look forward to meeting you there!

 The final year of your BSc in Chemistry.
 First, choose a subject for your minor.
 Want to broaden your knowledge?
 Or go deeper into a specific chemistry subject?
 The choice is yours during this elective semester.
 Next, choose your graduation project.
 That means doing chemistry research for a company or organization.